wraith-wireless/wraith/iyri/README.md

 # Iyri: 802.11 Sensor

 ## 1 DESCRIPTION:
 Iyri is a 802.11 sensor and processor.
+It consists of a mandatory radio (Abad) which can receive or transmit and an optional radio (Shama) for receiving only.
+Additionally, Iyri allows for an optional GPS device.

 ## 2. REQUIREMENTS:
  * linux (tested on 3.13.x kernel)